 Drug-induced cardiac toxicity is a primary concern in pharmaceutical development. iPSC-derived cardiomyocytes provide a reliable platform for testing the safety of new compounds and identifying potential risks.

-How Are Stem Cells Used to Treat Cardiovascular Diseases?
+How iPSCs Are Being Used to Treat Cardiovascular Diseases

 Cardiovascular diseases (CVDs) remain the leading cause of death worldwide, and current treatments often manage symptoms rather than addressing the underlying damage.
 Stem cells, particularly iPSCs, are redefining this landscape by offering new therapeutic avenues.